ONCache: A Cache-Based Low-Overhead Container Overlay Network: Conclusion

 \section{Conclusion}

-We design and implement ONCache, a cache-based container overlay network, which significantly reduces the performance gap between host networks and overlay networks without losing flexibility and compatibility.
-For both microbenchmark tests and application performance tests, ONCache's throughput and latency performance are significantly better than the standard tunneling-based overlay networks, while maintaining low CPU utilization.
-ONCache can be easily integrated with the existing CNIs, e.g., Antrea, Flannel, etc.
+We design and implement ONCache, a cache-based container overlay network that effectively narrows the performance gap between bare metal and overlay networks without losing flexibility and compatibility.
+In both microbenchmark and application experiments, ONCache significantly outperforms standard overlay networks in terms of throughput and latency while reducing CPU utilization.
+ONCache can be seamlessly integrated with existing CNIs such as Antrea, Flannel, etc.